 - Market expertise not only helps with pricing your home, it also helps when trying to make your home visible to potential buyers through the MLS, for-sale signs, internet advertising, etc.

 - A good track record is important.
 Don’t be afraid to request the asking and sales prices for their past home sales.
-If their previous properties were similar to yours, it can be beneficial to have an agent who specialized in what you’re selling.
+If their previous properties were similar to yours, it can be beneficial to have an agent who specializes in what you’re selling.

 - A list of references and contacts for contractors, photographers and moving companies is something that every agent should have.